dlang/DIPs/DIPs/DIP-1NN4-QFS.md

 ### Attribute Inference for Functional Templates

 By the proposal of this DIP,
-when inferring attributes for function, templates that have runtime parameters of eFP/D type, essential calls are considered to not invalidate any warrant attribute.
+when inferring attributes for function templates that have runtime parameters of a `const` or `immutable` eFP/D type, essential calls are considered to not invalidate any warrant attribute.

-Note that this only applies to parameters;
-calling of any other FP/Ds will be checked as is currently the case.

-That way, attribute inference takes the way regular functions are checked for satisfying the conditions into account.
+That way, attribute inference follows the rules non-template functions are checked.

 ### Attribute Checking inside Contexts

 When calling a functional, the types of the eFP/D arguments are known.

 By the proposal of this DIP,
-in a warrant attribute context, a call to a functional is valid if, and only if, the functional is annotated with that warrant attribute and all argument types are.
+in a warrant attribute context, a call to a functional is valid with respect to the warrant attribute if, and only if,
+1. the functional is annotated with that warrant attribute — and
+2. all arguments that bind to `const` or `immutable` type parameters are annotated with that warrant attribute.

 (As in the current state of the language, if a parameter type to the functional is annotated with a warrant attribute, i.e. stating a requirement, and the supplied argument fails to have this warrant attribute, it is a type mismatch;
-akin to supplying a const typed pointer as an argument to a mutable parameter.)
+akin to supplying a `const` typed pointer as an argument to a mutable parameter.)

 ### Overloading, Mangling and Overriding